-9 Conclusions
+Conclusions

-There are a total of 5.4 hectares of Existing Industrial Land in the study area.
-Approximately 1.3 hectares, or 24%, of the Existing Industrial Land is developed.
-Approximately 4.1 hectares, or 100%, of the remaining 4.1 hectares of Vacant Industrial Land is considered usable based upon preliminary site evaluations.
-The majority of the usable portions of all vacant industrial parcels are smaller than 2 ha in size.
+There are a total of 48.1 hectares of Existing Industrial Land in the study area.
+Approximately 2.1 hectares, or 4.4%, of the Existing Industrial Land is developed.
+Approximately 35.6 hectares, or 77.5%, of the remaining 45.9 hectares of Vacant Industrial Land is considered usable based upon preliminary site evaluations.
+The majority of the usable portions of vacant industrial parcels are smaller than 5 ha in size, with only 2 parcels having usable portions estimated to be over 10 ha.